omen23/ffmpeg-ffnvcodec-explanation/README.md

 # FFmpeg-ffnvcodec-explanation
  **\*\*last updated 13-05-2019\*\***

-How to get FFmpeg to export the needed symbols on (K)ubuntu cosmic (and similar distros) so OBS and MPV can use NVENC and NVDEC (formerly called CUVID) on Fermi, Maxwell, Kepler, Pascal, Volta and Turing architectures and how to use hardware-acceleration in Chromium  © *2018 - 2019 oMeN23*.
+How to get FFmpeg to export the needed symbols on (K)ubuntu cosmic/disco (and similar distros) so OBS and MPV can use NVENC and NVDEC (formerly called CUVID) on Fermi, Maxwell, Kepler, Pascal, Volta and Turing architectures and how to use hardware-acceleration in Chromium  © *2018 - 2019 oMeN23*.
 **This guide aims at the more modern cards compatible with NVENC and NVDEC – but there's also a list for cards using legacy drivers.
 (378, 390 and 396)**

 Supported cards: https://developer.nvidia.com/video-encode-decode-gpu-support-matrix